Can I Recycle My Thermostat?

 How to Safely Recycle your Thermostat

-- Call your HVAC professional to uninstall and properly recycle your old thermostat.
+- Contact a HVAC professional: A licensed technician can properly uninstall and recycle your old thermostat.

 History and Impact of Recycling

-According to the TRP, an older thermostat can have one to four mercury vessels inside, and each vessel contains 2.5 grams of mercury.
-Together between the U.S., and Canadian organizations, they have collected nearly three million mercury thermostats and also loose vessels.
-This amounts to more than 13 tons of mercury that have been safely extracted, collected and disposed of properly.
+According to the TRP, an older thermostat can contain one to four mercury vessels, with each vessel holding approximately 2.5 grams of mercury.
+Together, the TRC and TRP have collected nearly three million mercury-containing thermostats and loose vessels.
+This amounts to more than 13 tons of mercury that have been safely extracted, collected and disposed of.

-The TRC keeps track of thermostat collection laws, which vary by state, and according to data from 2021, following is a list that demonstrates, in order, the number of thermostat collected by state (from most to least).
+The TRC keeps track of thermostat collection laws, which vary by state, Based on 2024 data, the following list ranks states by the number of thermostats collected, from highest to lowest.

 More Ways to Be Green

-As a founding member of TRC, Resideo is proud to support the mission of safely recycling thermostats.
-We work to reduce the environmental impact of our operations and our offerings, to help make the world a more sustainable place.
-And we are committed to offering our customers the latest smart thermostat technology that can help them curb their energy usage, offer access to more clean energy and conserve resources and money.
+As a founding member of the TRC, Resideo is proud to support its mission of safely recycling thermostats.
+We are committed to reducing the environmental impact of our operations and products to help create a more sustainable future.

-Find and unlock rebates or incentives from your local utility or conduct your own in-home energy audit to save even more.
-With more ENERGY STAR-rated products than any other company, Resideo can help you to continue on your own sustainability journey: visit our energy solutions page to learn more.
+Looking to save even more?
+Find and unlock rebates or incentives from your local utility or conduct an in-home energy audit to identify additional savings.
+With more ENERGY STAR®-rated products than any other company, Resideo is here to support your sustainability journey.
+Visit our energy solutions page to learn more.

 **Arnold 'Arnie' Meyer is based in Minnesota and is a Customer Experience Director focusing on Operational Excellence & Strategic Initiatives for Resideo and its brand of products.
 Arnie held senior-level Inside Sales, Customer Care and Product Support positions.
 Arnie chairs the Thermostat Recycling Corporation (TRC) Board of Directors, of which Resideo (previously Honeywell) is a founding member.